-Last year, hackers didn’t just hack — they also collected billion-account databases from breaches and leaks that had occurred years ago, only to sell them for profit.
-Let’s review the worst ones that affected the most people in the past year.
+In 2019, hackers didn’t just hack — they also collected billion-account databases from breaches and leaks that had occurred years ago, to sell them for profit.
+Let’s review the worst 2019 data breaches that affected the lives of millions.

 Jan 08, 2020 · 6 min read